craigpalermo/angularjs-node-starter/README.md

-This project is already set up to serve Jade, Stylus, and CoffeeScript, so as you make changes to those files, they'll automatically be reflected as soon as you refresh the page.
+This project is already set up to serve Jade, Stylus, and CoffeeScript, so as you make changes to those files, they'll automatically be reflected as soon as you refresh the page (with the exception of Jade partials, which you need to recompile manually using the *grunt jade* command).

 ## Build Scripts